 The script aln_bwa.sh will start the bwa aligner for accession SRR1663609 (sample ZW155).
 Look at the script (e.g., with the nano editor).
-In particular, note the definition of read group in bwa command line (bwa will insert it into the alignment file it generates).
-Note also that the raw output from the bwa mem command (normally written to standard output STDOUT in human-readable SAM format) is piped (using the "|" syntax) into another command, samtools view -Sb, which converts it right away into a compressed binary file in BAM format, equivalent to SAM, but several times smaller.
-Thanks to this piping mechanism, the large, intermediate output file from bwa mem does not need to be written to disk.
+In particular, note the definition of read group in bwa command line (bwa will insert it into the SAM file it generates).
 In our exercise, each sample is sequenced once on one Illumina lane.